+What are the Laws for Recreational Marijuana in California?
 California will soon become the world’s largest legal marijuana market with an estimated value of over $7 billion dollars.
-When the law kicks in for marijuana to be legally bought and sold recreationally, plants can be grown, manufactured, tested, distributed and sold to adults within the State of California thanks to the passing of Prop 64 by voters in November of 2016.
+Now that the law has kicked in for marijuana to be legally bought and sold recreationally, plants can be grown, manufactured, tested, distributed and sold to adults within the State of California thanks to the passing of Prop 64 by voters in November of 2016.
 California will essentially treat cannabis like alcohol.

-In this article, we answer some common questions about the legality of marijuana as of 2017 in California:
+In this article, we answer some common questions about the legality of marijuana as of 2018 in California.